Navy vs. Memphis prediction, odds: 2025 Thanksgiving college football picks

-Navy vs. Memphis prediction, odds: 2025 Thanksgiving college football picks by proven model
+Navy vs. Memphis prediction, odds, start time: 2025 Thanksgiving college football picks by proven model

 The SportsLine Projection Model has revealed its Navy Midshipmen vs. Memphis Tigers picks for this Thanksgiving AAC matchup